cloudmesh/cloudmesh-mpi/docs/report-group.md

 unread threads feature, it may be filled with messages if you do not use slack daily just to keep up.

-To support separation of topics it is advisable to create a number of channels such as "general" or a chanel for a particular topic.
-However it is also important to limit the number of channels so it does not become too confusing
+To support the separation of topics it is advisable to create several channels such as "general" or a channel for a particular topic.
+However, it is also important to limit the number of channels so it does not become too confusing